ska-telescope/ska-pst-lmc/README.md

 Common reusable code (i.e. code that code be used by a completely separate project) is to be added to the `ska_pst_lmc.util` module and not the component submodule.

+### BEAM Device

+This device is a logical device for managing devices like RECV and SMRB.
+This uses references to a `PstDeviceProxy` which is a wrapper around the `tango.DeviceProxy` class.
+This allows for not having to import TANGO classes within component classes.

+The component manager proxies commands to the remote devices that are configured based on the TANGO device's attributes of `RecvFQDN`, `SmrbFQDN`, `DspFQDN`, and `SendFQDN`.

 ### RECV Device

 This device is used for managing and monitoring the RECV process within the PST.LMC sub-system.
 This is the base example for